Otann/morse/README.md

 ### [`sendDocument`](https://core.telegram.org/bots/api#senddocument)

-This method can be used for any other kind of file not supported by the other methods, or if you don't want telegram to make a special handling of your file (i.e. sending music as a voice message).
+This method can be used for any other file type that is not supported by other Bot API methods or in case you don't want the Telegram to do special handling of your file (i.e. sending music as a voice message).

 ```clojure
 (api/send-document token chat-id